Why IEP Accommodations Fail: The Working Memory

 Supporting germane load means ensuring the student has enough cognitive capacity left to actually learn, rather than using all available capacity on task management.
 A student with dysgraphia who spends their entire writing class managing the motor demands of letter formation has no capacity left for composition.
 Allowing that student to dictate removes the motor load and frees capacity for the thinking work.
 This is an accommodation that increases germane load by reducing extraneous load, which is exactly the goal.

-Kennedy and Romig (2024) found special education teams rarely mention cognitive load theory.
-Many effective practices for learners with disabilities use its principles.
+Kennedy and Romig (2024) argue that special and general educators can use cognitive load theory to understand overwhelmed capacity and shape instruction for students with disabilities.
 Teams can improve accommodation choices by explicitly using this framework.
 This process reduces guesswork, moving beyond disability category associations.

 The diagnostic framework above requires a change in the sequence of the IEP conversation.
 Most IEP meetings begin with the accommodation list: here are the things we will put in place.
 The framework requires starting earlier: here is what the assessment data tells us about this student's cognitive profile, and here are the accommodations that directly address that profile.